y-crdt/y-crdt/README.md

 types are composed.
 In some CRDTs, the term operation is prefered.
 In Yjs the document is composed out of the operations objects.
 Since operations usually represent a change on a document, the term seems inapproriate in implementations of Yjs.
-Now the term **Struct** is ambigious in the Rust language because *"struct* is a keyword and is used in a different context.
+Now the term *Struct* is ambigious in the Rust language because *struct* is a keyword and is used in a different context.

 Each change on the document generates a small piece of information that is integrated into the document.
 In Yrs we call these small pieces **blocks**.